jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

     ...
     ```

-For a given table, the tool creates one folder with the table name, a Makefile to help managing the Flink Statements with Confluent cli, a `sql-scripts` folder for the Flink ddl and dml statements.
-A `tests` folder to add `test_definitions.yaml` (using `shift_left table init-unit-tests`) to do some unit testing.
+For a given table, the tool creates one folder with the table name, a Makefile to help manage the Flink statements with Confluent CLI, a `sql-scripts` folder for the Flink DDL and DML statements, and a `tests` folder to add `test_definitions.yaml` (using `shift_left table init-unit-tests`) for unit testing.

 Example of created folders: